 ‘Give light and people will find the way.’ – Ella Baker

-As a business owner in building and property development, there will be many times when it feels like you’re on your own as you’re managing the entire business.
-This industry has many demands and challenges, and you need to cover many bases.
+As a business owner, there will be many times when it feels like you’re on your own as you’re managing the entire business.
+Your industry has many demands and challenges, and you need to cover many bases.

 You can’t be all things to all people, all of the time.
 The reality is that there are not enough hours in the day and there is not enough expertise in any individual to be able to achieve that.
 So, what do you need?

-You need the support of others to ensure that you don’t leave a roof tile out of alignment or miss the final coat of paint in the ensuite.
+You need the support of others to ensure that you don’t miss a thing.

 Similarly, while you have the expertise to manage the operational functions well, you will need some assistance with the financial management of your business.

 Because that’s not where your expertise lies.
-Your knowledge and experience is in building and property development, not financial requirements and obligations.
+Your knowledge and experience is in the service you provide, not financial requirements and obligations.
 While you know the basics, there is always more to learn when it comes to making your business as successful as it can be.
 For this reason, you need to have the right people supporting you that do.

 A CFO is the most senior executive of a business who is responsible for its financial control and planning.
 They are in charge of all of the accounting functions of the business, including preparing financial statements and budgets, credit control, monitoring expenditure, managing cash flow, coordinating finance and capital raising, managing investment, managing all taxation and other compliance requirements, and reporting financial performance and financial data to the chief executive officer (CEO).
 You are the CEO.